TeamRizu/outfox-wiki/content/user-guide/games/dance.md

 ---
-title: "Game Mode: Dance"
+title: "Game Module: Dance"
-description: Details about the `dance` mode supported by Project OutFox.
+description: Details about the `dance` module supported by Project OutFox.
 weight: 2
 ---